wheretostayfirsttime.com

 During my first trip to Thailand, I stayed on Khao San Road.
 It’s incredibly easy to meet other travelers here, explore the old city, and party hard.

-But when I moved to Bangkok, I chose to live on Sukhumvit.
+But when I moved to Bangkok and eventually lived there for almost five years, I chose to live on Sukhumvit.
 In this article, I’ll briefly explain the differences.

 sukhumvit or khao san road